simongoricar/fs-more/README.md

 )?;
 ```

-Moving a directory with a progress handler:
+Moving a directory and getting updates on the progress:
 ```rust
 use std::path::Path;
 use fs_more::error::DirectoryError;